What is pancreatic cancer?

-Pancreatic cancer starts in the pancreas, an organ located just behind the stomach.
-The pancreas helps digest food by making digestive enzymes.
+Pancreatic cancer is cancer that starts in the pancreas.
+The pancreas is located just behind the stomach.
+It helps digest food by making enzymes.
 The pancreas also makes hormones, such as insulin, to help balance blood sugar levels.

 What increases my risk for pancreatic cancer?

 - Excess alcohol intake

 - A family history of long-term pancreatitis or pancreatic cancer

 What are the signs and symptoms of pancreatic cancer?

 You may have the following signs and symptoms depending on the location and size of the tumor:

 - Jaundice (yellowing of the skin and the whites of the eyes)

 - An ultrasound, CT scan, or MRI can help show the tumor.
 You may be given contrast dye to help the tumor show up better in the pictures.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.